-In this case the tariff assigned to the appellant was LT VII B and there is no change in purpose of use of electricity by the appellant.
-The only charge that can be attributed to the appellant is the failure to regularise the additional load availed by him.
-In view of the finding of foregoing paragraph and the Regulation mentioned above, the respondent's action in issuing the bill under Section 126 of Electricity Act, 2003 is against the Regulations which cannot be admitted.
+In this case the tariff assigned to the appellant was VII B but the purpose for which the service connection was sanctioned is not mentioned.
+Hence the only charge that can be attributed to the appellant is the failure to regularise the additional load availed by him.
+In view of the finding of foregoing paragraph and the Regulation mentioned above, the respondent's action in issuing the bill under Section 126 of Electricity Act, 2003 is against the Regulation which cannot be admitted.